ixdbelfast/ixdbelfast.github.io/modules/IXD102/IXD102-Deliverables.md

 - Pioneers of Postmodern Graphic Design
 - Pioneers of Digital Design

-Imagine the poster is to be used to promote an exhibition on the period of design history of your title choice.
+For IMD – Imagine the poster is to be used to promote an exhibition on the period of design history of your title choice.

+IxD will deliver a group presentation based around one of the titles.

 You will find most of the material you need to know from [Meggs' History of Graphic Design](http://www.amazon.co.uk/Meggs-History-Graphic-Design-Philip/dp/0470168730/ref=dp_ob_title_bk) don't worry about rushing out and buying it (it's pretty expensive) the library will have a copy you can work from.